chetanreddyn/Autonomous-Surgical-Robot/README.md

 ```bash
 rosrun teleop phantom_teleop.py -a PSM1
 ```
-> The -a flag is used to specify the arm to teleoperate
+The -a flag is used to specify the arm to teleoperate.
+The phantom_teleop script performs the required transformation and has the logic to process the button clicks into a continuous jaw angle.

 ## Data Collection
 The `data_collection` ROS package has the scripts/nodes to record the data during an experiment.
 It also has the scripts to initialize and replay experiments and also save and check the initial poses of the SUJs and tool tips.
 Follow these steps to log an experimental run (after completing the steps above):